-Upgrade to Motorized Window Treatments
+Motorized Window Treatments

-Motorized shades avoid the danger of exposed cords and give you the added convenience of smart technology.
-You can raise, lower and close motorized shades from your phone or laptop.
+Motorized shades avoid the risk to children and pets of exposed cords and give you the added convenience of smart technology.
+You can raise, lower and close motorized shades using an app on your smartphone or laptop connected to your home’s internet hub.
 Motorized shades are ideal for family rooms and other spaces with windows that are difficult to reach.

-- Keep all window pull cords and inner lift cords out of the reach of children and pets.
+Keep all window pull cords and inner lift cords out of the reach of children and pets.

-- Check window coverings like draperies for exposed cords.
+Check window coverings like draperies for exposed cords.

-- Make sure cord stops are properly installed and adjusted to limit the movement of inner lift cords.
+Make sure cord stops are properly installed and adjusted to limit the movement of inner lift cords.

-- Lock cords into position whenever horizontal blinds or shades are lowered, including when they come to rest at a windowsill.
+Lock cords into position whenever horizontal blinds or shades are lowered, including when they come to rest at a windowsill.

-- Order a free window cord retrofit kit at the Window Covering Safety Council’s website.
+Order a free window cord retrofit kit at the Window Covering Safety Council’s website.

-Prevent Access to Cords in Children's Rooms
+How to Prevent Access to Cords in Children's Rooms

 Move all cribs, beds, furniture and toys away from windows and cords, preferably to another wall.
 These items could act as unintentional step stools that allow a child to reach a window or cord.